luna-squiggles/blog/_posts/2022-01-15-2022-NCH-Essay-Competition-Entry.md

 show_on_homepage: true
 ---

 This was my entry into the 2022 NCH Essay Competition for which I was a finalist in the Art History Category.
-For readability a pdf is provided [here](/files/2022-01-15-NCH-Essay/Luna-Mustfa-2022-NCH-Essay-Competition-Entry.pdf)
+For increased readability a pdf is provided [here](/files/2022-01-15-NCH-Essay/Luna-Mustfa-2022-NCH-Essay-Competition-Entry.pdf).

 ## Is it time for museums and galleries to decolonise their collections, and if so, how should they go about it?